Academic Scholarship Information for Music

 Forward all documents to Emmanuel College.

-Auditions for selected applicants will be held on Saturday 7 February 2015.
 Applicants selected for an audition will be contacted by the College.
 Applying for a Music Scholarship will not guarantee an audition or enrolment interview.

 Pre-requisites for Music Scholarship Auditions